pendulum-project/ntpd-rs/CONTRIBUTING.md

 * See our [discussions] page instead and avoid the issue tracker

 ## Developing and building
-Our project mostly is a standard rust project so you should be able to use the normal Rust tooling.
-One thing to consider though is that the ntp daemon uses port 123 by default for its server and needs to be able to adjust the clock when used as a client.
+Our project mostly is a standard rust project, so you should be able to use the normal Rust tooling.
+One thing to consider though is that the NTP daemon uses port 123 by default for its server and needs to be able to adjust the clock when used as a client.
 You may need root (or the correct Linux capabilities) to do those two things.